CURRENT PROJECTS

 TRAIL OPENING

-SPRING 2023
+OCTOBER 2023

 Trails are living things brought to life by all that use them; a path that connects water, plants and animals across terrain as a function of the habitat they are in - beaver trails, deer trails, rabbit trails, water trails, earth trails and human trails are all a record of repeated patterns and a tool for engagement.
 This trail has been lovingly “found” and stitched together by trekking along deer trails, following old farm roads, studying maps, researching flood patterns and finding views that tell the story of place.